publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptI/m__us_usc_t19_s1671b.md

         If—

-            (A) the petitioner makes a timely request for an extension of the period within which the determination must be made under subsection (b) of this section, or
+            (A) the petitioner makes a timely request for an extension of the period within which the determination must be made under subsection (b), or

             (B)